gabrielyea/bookstore/README.md

 ![](https://img.shields.io/badge/SCSS-pink)

 # Bookstore.
 > Bookstore application built with REACT, JAVASCRIPT, and SASS.
 It lets you add and remove books.
+I also used motion library too create complex animations.

 ## Live Demo
 You can see my page live here: